V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngadielo : shepherdess, herdsman, shepherd

-– ngafi : who acts with vigour, with power or perseverance / deceitful, scoundrel
+– ngafi : the one who acts with vigour, with power or perseverance / cheat, rogue, scoundrel

-– ngakazi / ngakikisa : feeling of fear, shuddering
+– ngakazi / ngakikisa : feeling of fear, shudder

 – ngakina : bitterness